Brandon London: Statistics

-Professional career
+Professional football career

 New York Giants

-London was originally signed in 2007 to the New York Giants practice squad, but was signed to the active roster on February 2, 2008.
-He was later released on August 30, 2008, during final cuts.
+London was originally signed in 2007 to the New York Giants practice squad, then signed to the active roster on February 2, 2008.
+He was released on August 30, 2008, during final cuts.

 Miami Dolphins

-A day after being waived by the Giants, London was claimed off waivers by the Miami Dolphins on August 31, 2008.
+A day after being waived by the Giants, London was claimed by the Miami Dolphins.
 The team waived receiver Anthony Armstrong to make room for London.

-After a lackluster performance in the 2009 NFL preseason, London was waived by the Miami Dolphins on September 5, 2009.
+In the only year in which London saw action in NFL games which counted, London played in 14 regular season games, as well as in the Dolphins' playoff game against the Baltimore Ravens.
+Targeted six times during the regular season, he caught three passes for a total of 30 yards, getting a first down on two of the three.
+He also returned two kicks, and additionally was credited with making six tackles.
+In the Dolphins' 27-9 playoff loss to the Ravens, London was targeted five times, making four receptions.

 Pittsburgh Steelers

 London signed a future contract with the Pittsburgh Steelers on February 9, 2010.
-London was cut by the Pittsburgh Steelers on September 3, 2010.
+He was cut by the team on September 3, 2010.

 Montreal Alouettes

 London signed with the Montreal Alouettes of the Canadian Football League (CFL) near the close of the 2010 CFL season.
 He did not play in any CFL games that season.
 In the 2011 season London played in all 18 games and scored his first CFL touchdown on September 11, 2011.
 Despite only playing in 12 games in the 2012 season he added more yardage and touchdowns than in his first season in the league.
 On March 18, 2013, the Alouettes signed London to a 3-year contract extension.

+Over the course of his four years with the Alouettes, London caught 138 passes for 2,192 yards and 8 touchdowns.

 On June 4, 2015, London announced his retirement from the CFL.
+Alouettes' general manager Jim Popp was effusive in his praise: “Today, the Montreal Alouettes celebrate the playing career of Brandon London.
+He has been an outstanding contributor on and off the field, a tremendous teammate, and a real pleasure to work with on a day-to-day basis.
+We wish Brandon continued success in his business ventures and in life.
+Thank you Brandon London and thank you for being an outstanding Montreal Alouette.”

+Other endeavors

+London has been a model.
+After his playing career ended, he became a media personality.

 Personal life

-His father, Mike London, is the head coach of the William & Mary Tribe, having previously served as the head coach for the Richmond Spiders for two seasons, including leading the team to a national championship his first season as head coach in 2008, and defensive line coach for the Houston Texans in 2005.
+His father, Mike London, is the head coach at the College of William & Mary for their football team, the Tribe.
+He previously served as the head coach for the Richmond Spiders for two seasons, including leading the team to a national championship his first season as head coach in 2008.
+He served as the defensive line coach for the Houston Texans in 2005.